 Now, however, the neighborhood is a tourist center and also one of the best places to reside in the state of Hawaii.
 This is because apart from its easy accessibility, you have various beaches, dining, shopping, and entertainment to choose from in Lahaina.

-It also has that old feels, with the town featured on the National Register of Historic Places.
+It also has that old feel, with the town featured on the National Register of Historic Places.
 Lahaina has the best outdoor attractions in the whole of Maui (on the west of Maui Forest Reserve).
 And also, you can see giant whales from the shore during the winter months.
 You are highly lucky if you live in Lahaina.

 How Much Do Homes Cost in Hawaii?